Hiring for small teams: what we’ve learned in the past 2 years

 Not to mention the opportunity to cut down the operational costs (the fragile spot of every new business), doing everything on your own will teach you to prioritize and optimize.
-When you can only do so little, you will have to choose the most important things to work on.
+When you can only do so little, you must choose the most important things to work on.

-And only when you can’t take care of all the work that’s coming at ya, then it’s time to make your first hire.
+And only when you can’t take care of all the work that’s coming at you it’s time to make your first hire.

 What position to fill in first

-Judging by our own experience, the first position you fill is likely not to have a name at all.
+Judging by our experience, the first position you fill will likely not have a name.

-Instead, you should be looking for the person who could take not a position, but a part in your company.
-And it’s best if they understand from the very beginning, that with time, their role may, and, most probably, will change.
+Instead, you should be looking for a person who could take not a position but a part of your company.
+And it’s best if they understand from the beginning that their role may, and will probably change with time.

 In the end, there are only two cases in which you should hire:

 - You need to scale what’s already working.
-That implies, that you are absolutely certain that you’ve found something that helps your business grow.
-Here’s a real-life example: we’ve been struggling for a while to find a lead-generating source for acquiring new clients.
-We’ve spent thousands of dollars on Google Ads that brought zero clients, we’ve paid freelance authors to write for our blog and hired an SEO agency to tell us what to do, but none of those things worked.
-Until we tried creating content on Quora, and our first non-referral customers fled to us.
+That implies that you are absolutely certain that you’ve found something that helps your business grow.
+Here’s a real-life example: we’ve struggled to find a lead-generating source for acquiring new clients.
+We’ve spent thousands of dollars on Google Ads that brought zero clients, paid freelance authors to write for our blog, and hired an SEO agency to tell us what to do, but none of those things worked.
+Only when we tried creating content on Quora our first non-referral customers fled to us.
 We repeated experiments and saw that the more we did — the more leads we got.
-We learned everything we could, found the ways to optimize content, and started looking for the person who could take it from there.
+We learned everything we could, found ways to optimize content, and started looking for the person who could take it from there.

 - You need to take care of the things that bring you down.
-When you’re just starting out with your business, you do everything on your own.
-Chances are, you will be focused on sales, marketing and polishing your business model and operations — something you can’t scale or pass on to an employee in the early days.
-But there will also be a category of tasks that are essential but easy to delegate.
-Like warehouse operations or delivery, or cold messaging.
-Our very first hire at Lemon.io was actually the person that was all about customer support and problem-solving for existing clients and contractors, allowing the founders to focus on sales and strategic decisions.
+When you’re starting out with your business, you do everything independently.
+Chances are, you will be focused on sales, marketing, and polishing your business model and operations — something you can’t scale or pass on to an employee in the early days.
+But there will also be a category of essential tasks that are easy to delegate.
+Like warehouse operations or delivery or cold messaging.
+Our first hire at Lemon.io was the person that was all about customer support and problem-solving for existing clients and contractors, allowing the founders to focus on sales and strategic decisions.